andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Detailed_Modeling_Guide.md

 * **Thermal Conductivity (U)**
 Radiant heat emission from the inner surface (e.g. glass) to the inside.
 * **Emissivity (internal/external)**
-The opposite of 6. so for the outside of the window
+Internal Emissivity = efficiency of longwave heat emission/absorption on the room side.
+External Emissivity = efficiency of longwave heat emission/absorption on the outdoor side.

 ```{note}
 **These values are used in IDA ICE to:**